 Do you review products or services?

-If you have a product or service that is a good fit for Girls That Create, I would love to hear from you.
+Yes.
 Products related to the arts, parenting, and empowering women and girls are ideal.
 Only products that are a true and authentic fit for the site’s audience will be considered.
 Items received may be kept by the writer(s) of this blog or may be given away to readers via Girls That Create contests.

 The privacy of site visitors is extremely important to me.
 By visiting this site you are acknowledging that Girls That Create participates in Google Analytics, a web analytics service offered by Google that tracks and reports website traffic.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.